 The WAVAYA Octa is the company’s flagship porcelain custom monitor featuring a double electrostatic array and a triple BA driver hybrid configuration.
-It is priced from €1,590.
+It is priced at €1,590.

-Disclaimer: The WAVAYA Octa sent to us is a sample in exchange for our honest opinion.
-We thank the WAVAYA for this opportunity.
+Disclaimer: This is a sample in exchange for our honest opinion.
+We thank WAVAYA for this opportunity.

-To learn more about custom monitor reviews on Headfonics you can click here.
+To learn more about custom monitor products that we have previously featured on Headfonics you can click here.

 At the start of 2019, we have the dawn of the ‘electrostatic driver’ inside monitors, both custom and universal.
 It created quite the buzz with early market entrants such as the Trinity from Jomo Audio and Noble Audio’s Khan scoring very favorably with us.

-Cyprus-based newcomers, WAVAYA, feel they have the answer to that with not one, two but a total of 4 electrostatic drivers in their flagship Octa custom monitors and all neatly tucked inside a porcelain shell.
-Yes, correct, porcelain and not the usual acrylic, silicone or a metal build.
+Cyprus-based newcomers, WAVAYA, feel they have the answer to that with not one, or two but a total of 4 electrostatic drivers in their flagship Octa custom monitors and all neatly tucked inside a porcelain shell.
+Yes, correct, porcelain and not the usual acrylic, silicone, or metal build.

 So why porcelain?
-WAVAYA contend that the material is not just for aesthetical purposes.
-In fact, the primary pitch is more for medical reasons with porcelain being used as a much mroe effective barrier to contact related infections inside the ear due to less buildup of sweat compared to acrylic.
+WAVAYA contends that the material is not just for aesthetical purposes.
+In fact, the primary pitch is more for medical reasons with porcelain being used as a much mroe effective barrier to contact-related infections inside the ear due to less buildup of sweat compared to acrylic.

 Of course, it also looks really unique and feels a little different into your ear also so I can’t discount that factor.
 At the time of writing, WAVAYA is the only company I know that is taking this approach so that is pretty unique right there.

 Those 4 electrostatic drivers are accompanied by 3 BA drivers, (one is a dual woofer so 8 in total), but unlike the vast majority of the competition, they have opted not to use a dynamic driver.